bgiorgi1/WhoWantsToBe/README.md

 If you win the game, you receive a message that you won, with a button to try again.
 ![youwin](youwin.png)

+# PROJECT HISTORY
+The goal from the beginning was to have a beautifully designed trivia game, based off the TV show, "Who Wants To Be a Millionare".
+Though the game works succesfully, there are additional features I would like to add down the line.

-# FUTURE CONSIDERATIONS
+## FUTURE CONSIDERATIONS
 Going forward I would like to add:
-* A progress bar in the upper left hand corner that visually relects how many questions you have left.
+* A progress bar in the upper left hand corner that visually relects how many questions you have left
 * A high score end page
 * A timer to complete the game in less than 2 minutes
+* WWTBM audio

+## ISSUES
+There exists functional issues within the game that need to be fixed, such as:
+* When an answer is selected, you can continue to select all the answers until you get it right.
+* Progress bar and high score players functionallity does not work.
+HTML and CSS is built out to support those two features, but I didn't have enough time to complete.